df8819/PixelReader7/README.md

-# 📸 PixelReader7 - Extract Text from Everything!
+# 📸 PixelReader7 - Extract Text from Everything

 The app that lets you extract text from anything on your screen.
 Need to capture that juicy quote from a video, meme or an annoying popup?
 Here you go.